takedat/NodeRESTfulApi/README.md

 Node RESTful API
 ===================
-The foundation for making a RESTful api in Nodejs.
+The foundation for making a RESTful api in Node.js.

 Components
 ===================